5g-ucl-idrbt/5G-ovs-slicing/README.md

 # 5G-ovs-integration

 ## Refer these links to setup core and gnbsim
 In the develop branch we are using version 1.4.0 of OAI core.
-Here in developv2 we are using version 1.5.1 from master branch. for core: ```https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-fed``` for gnbsim: ```https://github.com/abhic137/OAI-5G-GNBSIM-SPGWU/blob/main/README.md```  (follow this link to build gnbsim image)
+Here in developv2 and developv3 we are using version 1.5.1 from master branch. for core: ```https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-fed``` for gnbsim: ```https://github.com/abhic137/OAI-5G-GNBSIM-SPGWU/blob/main/README.md```  (follow this link to build gnbsim image)
 ```